akelman/ggpeps/README.md

 Currently, only $\mathbb{Z}_N$ theories are operational.

 The purpose of this README is to provide:
-1. source of information for new team members;
+1. a source of information for new team members;
 2. an up-to-date high-level description of the structure of the project, and how to run simulations;
 3. a record of papers that use this code and the theory around it.